headstrong83/sxcurity.github.io/_posts/2017-12-17-hackertarget.md

 <a href="https://hackertarget.com" style="color:#E11D1D">HackerTarget</a> is a service that provides access to online vulnerability scanners and tools used by many security professionals and "makes securing your systems easier".
 They also are the creators of <a href="https://dnsdumpster.com/" style="color:#E11D1D">DNSDumpster</a>, which is utilized in several recon tools.
 <br><br>
 <h4>&#128565; SSRF:</h4>
 *Server-Side Request Forgery* (SSRF) is a vulnerability in which an attacker can send a controlled, crafted request via a vulnerable application.
 We can communicate with different services running on different protocols by utilizing URI schemes such as dict://, gopher://, ftp://, and many more.
-Getting a server to make a request isnâ€™t a vulnerability in itself, but becomes one when you can make requests to things you wouldnâ€™t or shouldnâ€™t normally have access to such as internal networks or internal services.
+Getting a server to make a request isn't a vulnerability in itself, but becomes one when you can make requests to things you wouldn't or shouldn't normally have access to such as internal networks or internal services.
 <br><br>
 ### &#128270;&nbsp;Finding the vulnerability:
 I was using DNSDumpster for recon during a bug hunting session, and I noticed there was a button of a globe similar to &#127758; that said "Get HTTP Headers":